jhuttner/use-gnu-screen/README.md

 	C-a <doublequotes> 		# List all windows

 ## My method:
-I just use one screen with a slew of windows, so when I log in to my dev box it's just screen -D -RR and I am back where I left off.
+I just use one screen with a slew of windows, so when I log in to my dev box it's just *screen -D -RR* and I am back where I left off.

-If you have the VPN running then from Mac Terminal you can do this 'ssh dev -t screen -D -RR' where dev is the SSH alias of your remote server.
+If you have the VPN running then from Mac Terminal you can do *ssh dev -t screen -D -RR* where *dev* is the SSH alias of your remote server.
 Booyakasha.

 Another handy trick is to remap Caps Lock to Control, which can be done in system preferences on your Mac.
-This makes the C-a gesture a lot faster.
+This makes the *C-a* gesture a lot faster.